The storage effect is not about bet-hedging or population stage-structure: A critique of the conventional interpretation of the storage effect

+Although the conventional interpretation is influential, experts in coexistence theory have long recognized that $EC$ interaction effects are not limited to systems with stage-structure. \citet{Chesson1994} writes "More generally, mechanisms leading a positive $\Delta I$ value [The storage effect] involve storage of the benefits of favorable periods in the population, whether this storage can be traced to a seed bank or something else.
+The term storage is a metaphor for the potential for periods of strong positive growth rate that cannot be canceled by negative growth at other times."
+This self-consciously abstract perspective lends itself to a more general interpretation of the storage effect, which we paraphrase as

-Some authors present a more general interpretation, which we will call \textit{the conventional interpretation v2}: "Storage" can be more generally understood as \textit{buffering}, which is a negative interaction effect (analogous to a negative coefficient for an interaction term in multiple regression) of environment and competition on per capita growth rates; this buffering helps out rare species because it prevents extreme losses when the environment is unfavorable and competition is high.
-In Section \ref{A critique of the conventional interpretation of the storage effect}, we explain why the conventional interpretations v2 is also imprecise.
-We also speculate on the reasons for the genesis and perpetuation of these interpretations (Sections \ref{The origin of the conventional interpretation} \& \ref{The perpetuation of the conventional interpretation}), which serves as a geneological debunking argument (\cite{srinivasan2015archimedean}; \cite{kahane2011evolutionary}), i.e., undermining a proposition by showing that common belief in said proposition can be explained by historical or psychological factors.
+\begin{quote} \textbf{The conventional interpretation storage effect (v2)}: "Storage" can be more generally understood as \textit{buffering}, which is a negative interaction effect of environment and competition on per capita growth rates.
+This buffering helps out rare species because it prevents extreme losses when the environment is unfavorable and competition is high. \end{quote}

+Again, the existence of this interpretation is evidenced by excerpts from the literature (Appendix \ref{The conventional interpretation: Excerpts from the literature}). \textit{Buffering} is an apt way to describe a negative interaction effect, which truly does protect against the double whammy of a poor environment and high competition.
+However, the conventional interpretation v2 is imprecise because a species' storage effect tends to decrease a said species' buffering ability increases.

+To explain further, we derive a mathematical expression for the storage effect in the two-species lottery model (Appendix \ref{Quantifying the storage effect in the lottery model}).
+The storage effect for the species 1 is proportional to $\left[ s_2 - \rho s_1 \right]$, where $s_1$ and $s_2$ are (respectively) the invader's and resident's adult survival probability.
+When species' responses to the environment are partially correlated (i.e., $0 < \rho < 1$), the storage effect decreases as the invader's adult survival probability increases.
+Since the invader's adult survival probability is measure of the invader's "storage" or "buffering", we observe that "storage" can decrease the storage effect.
+Note here that our critique assumes that the mathematical definition of the storage effect is the right way to define the storage effect; although alternative definitions are possible, they would not justify the conventional interpretation (v2) of the storage effect (Appendix \ref{An alternative definition of the storage effect}).

+The seemingly paradoxical example of "storage" weakening the storage effect depends on species have positively correlated environmental responses.
+This is precisely what we expect to see in nature.
+It is well-known that plants have strong and positive growth responses to increases in temperature and precipitation (\citealp{rosenzweig1968net}; \citealp{lieth1973primary}; \citealp{sala1988primary}).
+The probability of germination --- which is often identified as the environmental response in models of annual plants --- can display a complex interdependency on temperature and precipitation, but nevertheless tends to increase as either abiotic variable increases (\citealp{baskin1998seeds}; \citealp{facelli2005differences}).